phylotastic/phylotastic/admin/first_year_report.md

 ### Testing and evaluation

-#### automated software testing
+#### Automated testing

-(travis framework. black-box tests)
+We have developed an infrastructure for automated testing of services based on the Travis framework.
+This consists mainly of black-box tests.

-#### field-tests of mobile app
+#### Field-tests of mobile app

-Natl zoo, Shedd Aquar., etc.
+The mobile app was tested informally at the Washington National Zoo, Shedd Aquarium, and Longwood Gardens.

-#### Content and accuracy analysis
+#### Content and accuracy analysis of name recognition

 (dail's content analysis)

 #### Test cases and example data

+Mainly for purposes of formative evaluation, we have gathered a variety of concrete examples and test cases including
-libraries with ~150 photographs of signs from zoos, museums, gardens, etc, used to evaluate OCR and name-recognition
+* ~150 photographs of signs from zoos, museums, gardens, etc, used to evaluate OCR and name-recognition

-8 studies with test files for name-recognition in PDFs, text and jpg
+* 8 studies with test files for name-recognition in PDFs, text and jpg

-collections of 20 species lists of various types for use in testing, including surveys or inventories of particular taxa and regions, redlists, arbitrary samples of a taxon, and species names identified in a particular digital source
+* collections of 20 species lists of various types for use in testing, including surveys or inventories of particular taxa and regions, redlists, arbitrary samples of a taxon, and species names identified in a particular digital source

 ### Documentation